wballard/starphleet/index.md

 # Concepts

 * **The Twelve-Factor App**: Starphleet owes a lot to the [Twelve-Factor App](http://12factor.net).
 Learn about it.
-* **Orders/Services**: The atomic unit of Starphleet.
+* **Orders**: The atomic unit of Starphleet.
 An individual Ruby, Python, Node, or plain HTML service run in a [Linux container](https://linuxcontainers.org/).
 * **Ship**: A virtual machine instances with one or more running orders.
 * **Phleet**: A collection of one or more ships.
 Phleets are intended to correspond to a single load-and-geo-balanced resource, such as `services.example.com`.
 * **Headquarters**: A git repository that instructs the phleet how to operate.